commons-app/commons-app-documentation/android/Students.md

     - Link to your bugfix.
 If you have fixed several bugs, please write the bugfix you are most proud of at the top of the list.
     - Link to the pull request review you have performed (optional).
     - Your relevant skills.
-    - Description of what you will implement (or a link to a GitHub issue if the issue described perfectly what you will implement).
+    - Proposal.
+Please see the "Proposal ideas" section below.
+Describe what you will implement, in your own words.
+Include a link to a GitHub issue if relevant.
     - Timeline describing what subtasks you will work on each week.
 Even though it may change due to unseen difficulties, please try your best to schedule your subtasks, including unit tests and manual testing.
     - Availability:
         - Are you [eligible for Google Summer of Code](https://developers.google.com/open-source/gsoc/faq#what_are_the_eligibility_requirements_for_participation)?